fjstinar/general_notes/Nigel Meeting Notes.md

 #### 11.5.2024
 - get rid of OSF update in progress
 - end of RQ1, if types of data are more permissible.
 Non-parametric ANOVA.
 Kruskall-wallis test should be this.
 - RQ2 skip straight to confidence interval around the proportion. of people who say yes.
-If bigger or less than 0.5 (could be a z-statistic)
+If bigger or less than 0.5 (could be a z-statistic) (for yes/no questions)
 - RQ3 wilcoxin then pairwise (t) test